Part-Time Faculty, Public Health

 Part-Time Faculty, Sociology

-Dr. Elizabeth Paré is currently the Monitoring and Communications Manager and a Co-Investigator for a $2.4 million Racial and Ethnic Approaches to Community Health (REACH) grant funded by the Centers for Disease Control and Prevention (CDC).
+Dr. Elizabeth Paré is currently the Research, Evaluation, Assessment Consultant in School Culture and Climate at Oakland Schools ISD, focused on social justice, equity, socio-emotional health and wellbeing in schools.
+Previously she was the Monitoring and Communications Manager and a Co-Investigator for a $2.4 million Racial and Ethnic Approaches to Community Health (REACH) grant funded by the Centers for Disease Control and Prevention (CDC).
 The grant is housed at Oakland University in the Department of Health Sciences with Dr. Jennifer Lucarelli as the Principal Investigator.
 In her role, Dr. Paré also works with the Healthy Pontiac, We Can!
 Coalition, which aims to increase healthy eating, physical activity, and tobacco-free living in the Pontiac community.

 Community & Public Health, Motherhood, Families, Childhood Health, Race/Class/Gender/Sexuality (Intersectionality), Social Inequality, Continuum of Education, Community Based Participatory Research, Evaluation Research